Sunset-06/admge/README.md

 ./bin/admge /path/to/your/rom.gb -mgb # run in mgb mode (only cosmetic)

-./bin/admge # start through UI
 ```

+By default, the emulator looks for `/bootrom/boot.bin` in the root directory.
+Ensure this file exists to use a bootrom.
+I recommend using [Hacktix](https://github.com/Hacktix/Bootix).

 Also, you need to pray (to your preferred deity) that the rom you selected runs properly.
 Consider this a formal Step 3.

-The border assets used in this repo are sourced from the [BGB Reality page](https://bgb.bircd.org/reality/index.html)

-If you wish to use a bootrom with this, put it into /bootrom in the root of the project.
-I recommend using [Hacktix](https://github.com/Hacktix/Bootix).

-By default, the emulator looks for `/bootrom/boot.bin` Ensure this file exists to use a bootrom.

 ## Test it
 During development, the following test roms were used: